A Review of Community-Centric Power System Resilience: Strategies, Data-Driven Methods, and Techno-Legal Perspectives: Introduction

 \section{Introduction}

-The frequency of power outages and their associated losses have been growing in the U.S. over the past 43 years, as illustrated in Figure~\ref{economic loss}\cite{climategov}.
-Aging infrastructure and the rise of extreme events have highlighted the vulnerability of power systems \cite{mukherjee2018multi}.
-Storm-related disruptions are estimated to cost the U.S. economy between \$20 billion to \$55 billion annually \cite{campbell2012weather}.
-Several research studies anticipate the frequency and severity of such extreme events to increase due to climate change~\cite{campbell2012weather,panteli2016boosting,sadeghi2019warning}.
-This underscores the critical need to adapt power grids to withstand disasters and mitigate catastrophic impacts.
-Ensuring the resilience of the energy supply and infrastructure is essential for facilitating economic recovery and fostering sustainable development.
+The frequency of power outages and their associated losses have been growing in the U.S. over the past 43 years, as illustrated in Fig.~\ref{economic loss}~\cite{climategov}.
+Aging infrastructure, increasing system complexity, and the rising intensity of extreme events have exposed critical vulnerabilities in modern power systems~\cite{mukherjee2018multi}.
+Storm-related disruptions are estimated to cost the U.S. economy between \$20~billion and \$55~billion annually~\cite{campbell2012weather}.
+Historical events further highlight the societal consequences of prolonged outages.
+For example, Hurricane Maria in 2017 caused a widespread collapse of the electric power system in Puerto Rico, leaving many communities without electricity for months and contributing to an estimated 2,975 excess deaths \cite{kishore2018maria_mortality}.
+Similarly, the 2021 Texas winter storm (Storm Uri) triggered widespread power outages affecting more than 4.5 million customers disproportionately impacting low-income households and critical community services \cite{Texas21}.
+More recent large-scale outages, including the April~2025 Iberian Peninsula blackout and the 2025 California blackout, demonstrate how extreme-event-driven power failures can cascade beyond the electric grid, disrupting transportation and communications systems ~\cite{sf_blackout_waymo_2025,entsoe_blackout_2025}.
+Several studies further anticipate that both the frequency and severity of such high-impact events will continue to increase under climate change~\cite{campbell2012weather,panteli2016boosting,sadeghi2019warning}.
+This underscores the critical need to adapt power grids to withstand extreme disturbances and mitigate catastrophic impacts.